kareszklub/wsl/README.md

-# kareszklub/wsl
+# kareszwsl

-build scripts for a custom wsl rootfs based on [ArchWSL](https://github.com/yuk7/ArchWSL)
+a custom purpose-built linux distribution for windows subsystem for linux based on [ArchWSL](https://github.com/yuk7/ArchWSL)